WardBrian/cookiecutter-cmdstanpy-wrapper/README.md

 If you're looking instead for a template for doing applied modeling work in CmdStanPy, check out [cookiecutter-cmdstanpy-analysis](https://github.com/teddygroves/cookiecutter-cmdstanpy-analysis).

+See an example based on the output of the template [here](https://github.com/WardBrian/stan_py_example)

 ## Usage

 ```